-China Merchants China Direct Investments Limited and its subsidiaries (the "Fund") recorded a loss attributable to equity shareholders of US\$153.17 million for the year ended 31 December 2022, compared to a profit attributable to equity shareholders of US\$24.21 million for last year.
-The reversal was mainly due to a significant decline in the overall value of the financial assets at fair value through profit or loss (the "Financial Assets"), resulting in the recognition of a loss, rather than a gain as in the prior year.
-As of 31 December 2022, the net assets of the Fund were US\$571.57 million (31 December 2021: US\$805.70 million), with a net asset value per share of US\$3.752 (31 December 2021: US\$5.289).
+China Merchants China Direct Investments Limited and its subsidiaries (the "Fund") recorded a profit attributable to equity shareholders of US\$120.35 million for the year ended 31 December 2024, compared to a profit attributable to equity shareholders of US\$5.73 million for last year, representing an increase of US\$114.62 million or 2,000.35% - with the profit increase largely attributable to a significant rise in the overall value of the financial assets at fair value through profit or loss (the "Financial Assets").
+As of 31 December 2024, the net assets of the Fund were US\$647.38 million (31 December 2023: US\$557.94 million), with a net asset value per share of US\$4.250 (31 December 2023: US\$3.663).

-The net loss on the Financial Assets for the year was US\$199.78 million, compared to a net gain of US\$48.65 million for last year.
-Looking deeper, the Fund's listed and unlisted investments recorded net losses of US\$116.88 million and US\$82.90 million, respectively.
+The net gain on the Financial Assets for the year was US\$137.50 million, compared to a net loss of US\$9.03 million for last year.
+Looking deeper, the Fund's listed and unlisted investments recorded net gains of US\$102.27 million and US\$35.23 million, respectively.
 For more information on the change in fair value of each of the listed and unlisted investments, please see the section titled "Review of Investments" in this Investment Manager's Discussion and Analysis.

-Total investment income for the year increased by 5.02% to US\$14.85 million (2021: US\$14.14 million) as compared to last year, due mainly to an increase in dividend income from investments.
+Total investment income for the year decreased by 6.96% to US\$17.79 million (2023: US\$19.12 million) as compared to last year, due mainly to a decrease in dividend income from investments.

-ACQUISITIONS AND DISPOSALS OF INVESTMENTS
+ACQUISITIONS AND EXITS OF INVESTMENTS

-In 2022, the Fund continued to seek out and rigorously evaluate investment opportunities.
-During the year, the Fund made investments in the information technology industry and medical industry.
-The direct investments completed include the following:
+In 2024, the Fund continued to seek out and rigorously evaluate investment opportunities.
+During the year, the Fund made investments in the financial services industry and information technology industry.
+The investments completed include the following: